we've missed you.

 What else will be different?

 We have been working hard to maintain a contemplative and beautiful museum environment for all visitors.
 Certain interactives that required touch have been removed, and our Walter Anderson introductory video will not be shown for the time being.
+However you may view the MPB Classic: The Islander here.
 Video excerpts and additional tour experiences will now be available on our new Walter Anderson Museum of Art App.
 You will also notice additional signage encouraging social distancing and safety.

 We are pleased to offer a new exhibition of contemporary art, Written in the Sand: Plein Air Painters of Horn Island.
 This exhibition transports you to the wilderness locale that Walter Anderson so loved, through the eyes of seven coastal artists.